-Perhaps you’ve heard about the construction management (or CM) method of building a new structure or addition and are wondering how it compares to bidding it out to multiple construction companies after design is completed (also known as design-bid-build).
-In case you’re on the fence about which way to go, let’s walk through some key advantages the CM method offers.
+Perhaps you’ve heard about the construction management (or CM) method of building a new structure or addition and are wondering how it compares to bidding it out to multiple construction companies after design is completed (also known as Design-Bid-Build).
+In case you’re on the fence with which way to go, let’s walk through some key advantages that the construction management (CM) method offers.

 Early Involvement/Reduced Risk

 A construction manager’s job is to see your idea through from conception to completion.
 A CM understands your budget and highest priority project goals from the start, enabling them to work with you and your architect to maximize your budget.
 Throughout the design process, your CM will provide guidance on all aspects of your project, provide a clear and concise timeline, and maintain a comprehensive cost analysis so there are no surprises when the design is complete.

 Coordinating construction projects is the primary focus of construction managers, so they know how to run efficient, orderly, and safe jobsites that minimize project risks for both you (the owner) and the various contractors and suppliers needed to complete your project.
 CMs are able to vet potential construction partners for you based on their price, capabilities, current capacity, and follow-through.
 Based on mutual trust built over numerous projects together, CMs develop long-term, professional relationships with the companies and people who will complete your project.
 Combined with a seasoned construction manager overseeing your project, this ensures that you will get the highest quality work that also meets your budget.